 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Ability to contribute and comment on ideas when involved in group work.
 Tutorials, group problem-solving exercises, case studies and presentations.
 Self-directed group work.
-Group assignments. presentations.
-Self-directed Completion of employer led project, based on creating solutions for real life organisational problems.
+Group assignments.
+Ability to work well in groups, to draw appropriately on others' knowledge and expertise and to contribute and comment on ideas during group work in a professional context.
+Year in Industry Year Practical workshops, demonstrations, interactive case based exercises, projects Completion of employer led project, based on creating solutions for real life organisational problems.
 Formative feedback from the employer, regarding the effectiveness of the solution, based on the application of theory to practice.
 Completion of a reflective learning portfolio of demonstrated HR practitioner skills, in line with the CIPD accredited programme mapping (Associate level).
 Completion of a reflective learning portfolio based on the Chartered Institute for Personnel and Development's core behaviour standards (for accredited programme mapping - Associate level).
 Year in Industry: Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
 2500 word reflective essay which is formally assessed on pass or fail basis.
 This assesses the depth of reflection, review of skill development and areas of strength, links between practice, theory and concepts.
 Formative feedback via Personal Tutor at 4 points during the year.
 Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.